 cost of instruments.
 For this reason the Saturday Programme offers all students an

 INSTRUMENTAL LOAN and ASSISTED PURCHASE PROGRAMME, so that students will not be

 prevented from particpating in music making:

 b.
-ASSISTED PURCHASE PROGRAMME (APP)
+INSTRUMENT PURCHASE PROGRAMME (IPP)

 You may decide for many reasons to purchase an instrument for your child.
 Should you prefer